anushkaaa06/Billing-System/README.md

 ## 🛠️ Features

-- **Add & Manage Products**
-  Admin can create, update, view, and delete products using a user-friendly CLI.

-- **Customer Billing Interface**
-  Customers can:
-  - Select items
+### 🔐 Admin Module
+- Add new products with product number, name, and rate
+- View all available products
+- Modify existing product rates
+- Delete products from the system

+### 🛒 Customer Billing Interface
+- View available products
-  - Enter quantity
+- Select products and enter quantity
-  - Auto-generate an invoice with total amount and date
+- Auto-generate a detailed invoice with:

-- **Invoice Generation**
-  - Calculates total cost dynamically
-  - Displays item-wise breakdown with quantity and rate
+  - Item-wise breakdown
-  - Saves product data using file handling
+  - Quantity × Rate
+  - Total amount
+  - Date & Time of purchase

+### 📄 File Handling
+- All products are stored in a file: `Products.txt`
+- File is read and updated dynamically as per admin actions

+### 👨‍💻 Object-Oriented Design
+The project uses modular class-based architecture:
+- `Product`
+- `Bill`
+- `BillItems`
-- **Object-Oriented Design**
+- `Invoice`
-  Built using classes like `Product`, `BillItems`, `Invoice`, and `Bill` for modularity and scalability.

 ## 🧱 Tech Stack